Ever walk up to one of those booths at the mall to buy a new phone? Don’t you just hate the pressure that those people try to put on you?

 What you don’t want your content to turn into is a high-pressured sales pitch.
 Nothing drives readers away faster!
 The techniques of content marketing won’t work for you if you don’t build trust.
 Only when you provide high-quality content that trains your audience to pay attention to what you have to say can you expect to have success when it’s time to sell.

 Listen, you’re not trying to land that deal the moment you meet your reader.
 You’re not some sleazy, snake-oil salesman who won’t be satisfied unless you buy today.
 Like Gary Vaynerchuk said, put a ring on it and stop looking for immediate monetization.

-See, you’re building a net with your content… a net built out of trust and permission that will support future sales.
+See, you’re building a net with your content, a net built on trust and permission that will support future sales.
 For example, your net will:

 - Answer objections – Your content can be designed to answer possible objections readers may raise about your service or product.
 This way you are removing purchase obstacles out of the way early.

 - Tell stories – People love stories and will read a story faster than they’ll read an explanation of your product or service.
 This is a safe way to build a relationship.
-Also, you share stories about how customers have had great success using your product.
+Also, share stories about your customers who have had great success using your product.
 These include testimonials and reviews.

-- Solve problems – Any time you can help a reader fix a problem that he or she is struggling with you will build trust.
+- Solve problems – Any time you help a reader fix a problem that he or she is struggling with, you build trust.
 How do you find out what problems they are struggling with?
 Ask them.

 Content marketing boils down to this